Irish Terrier: Care

 When groomed properly, the Irish Terrier coat will protect the dog from rain and cold.
 A properly cared-for Irish Terrier does not shed either.
 The wiry coat is fairly easy to groom, pet dogs (rather than show dogs) needing stripping only once or twice a year.

 The coat must be stripped by hand or a non-cutting knife to retain its weather-resistant qualities.
 This does not hurt the dog when done properly.
 Keeping the skin above the stripped section taut with the other hand helps especially where the skin is looser, i.e. belly and chest.
 Never cut the coat – use your fingers or a non-cutting knife.
 If the coat is clipped, it loses colour and becomes softer, thus losing its weather-resistant characteristics.
 For the same reason the coat should not be washed too often, as detergents take away the natural skin oils.
 Most Irish terriers only need washing when dirty.

 When stripping, the coat may be "taken down" entirely to leave the dog in the undercoat until a new coat grows in.
 For a pet, this should be done at least twice a year.
 When a show-quality coat is required, it can be achieved in many ways.
 One is by "rolling the coat", i.e. stripping the dog every X weeks to remove any dead hair.
 Before a show an expert trimmer is needed to mould especially the head and legs.

 Some Irish Terriers need to have their ears trained when young.

 Health

-Irish Terrier is a generally healthy breed.
-The life expectancy is around 13 – 14 years.

-The proportions are not exaggerated in any way and thus eye or breathing problems are rare.
-Most Irish Terriers do not show signs of allergies towards foods.
-As they are small dogs, the breed has a very low incidence of hip dysplasia.

-In the 1960s and 1970s there were problems with hyperkeratosis, a disease causing corny pads and severe pain.
-Today it is widely known which dogs carried the disease and respectable breeders do not use those bloodlines any more.
-A health study conducted by the Irish Terrier Club of America showed a greater-than-expected incidence of hypothyroidism and cataracts.
-There are not enough eye-checked individuals to draw any conclusions.
+A 2024 UK study found a life expectancy of 13.5 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.